amansinha/testpilot/README.md

 Newer versions of these libraries likely work but have not been tested.

 ## CARLA (to run the demo)
 Get CARLA from https://github.com/carla-simulator/carla/releases.
-We have validated TestPilot with CARLA releases 0.9.6 and 0.9.9.
+We have validated TestPilot with CARLA releases 0.9.6, 0.9.9.4, and 0.9.10.1.
+Note that for 0.9.9.x and above, visuals and weather look best using Vulkan instead of OpenGL when running CARLA.

 # Setup